kainbryanjones/Mercy/README.md

 * <h3>Using Git With JUCE</h3>
 This is not a git tutorial, but a few pointers on how to create a git repository and what to add to .gitignore for JUCE projects.
 * <h3>And more...</h3>

-# Tutorials
-Mercy will be accompanied by a series of tutorials on my blog.
-These will be published by the end of January and will be linked here when available.

 # Get Involved
 If you feel like you could improve Mercy or I have made an error somewhere then feel free to contact